CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Deploy the application to the Azure Kubernetes Service.md

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/cn28.png "Add a Namespace")

-1. Log in to Azure with the below commands after updating the values in the below command.
+1. Log in to Azure with the below commands after updating the values in the command.

    * Username: **<inject key="AzureAdUserEmail"></inject>**
    * Password: **<inject key="AzureAdUserPassword"></inject>**